Britain's banks told to justify low savings rates by end of August

 Banks and building societies offering the lowest rates have to complete a "fair value" assessment for the regulator by the end of August.
 Those that fall short are promised "robust" FCA action by the end of the year.

+Parliament's Treasury Select Committee, said the action by the FCA represented more progress for savers.

-The FCA will also review the timing of changes to savings rates each time BoE rates move, publish an analysis every six months of easy-access rates, analyse how savings products contribute to profitability and, by the end of March 2024, review how firms engage with customers.
+The FCA will also review the timing of changes to savings rates each time BoE rates move, publish an analysis every six months of the best and worst easy-access rates, analyse how savings products contribute to profitability and, by the end of March 2024, review how firms engage with customers.

 ($1 = 0.7781 pounds)